SriD647/Unit-1-Project--Whack-A-Mole/README.md

 * In order to start a round, please choose the level of dfficulty (easy, medium, or hard) before clicking start.
 * After a round has completed, the reset button must be clicked before the start button to initiate a new round.
 * Clicking a mole multiple times before it can switch positions will not count.
 The system will only count the first click.
 * For the best experience, aim the mallet at the top of the mole's head.
+* Please keep audio volume to at least 50% in order to hear the audio and sound effects in the game.
 * If your aim was correct, a sound effect of a hammer hitting will play.
 If it doesn't, it means the mallet did not properly hit the mole.
 * Google Chrome browser is recommended.

 Link to deploy game: TBD